Loading β

 var _y = objPlayer.y + lengthdir_y(_offset, objPlayer.angle);

-enemies = RoomLoader.Angle(objPlayer.angle - 90).LoadInstances(_room, _x, _y, depth); .LoadTilemap() β
+loadedEnemies = RoomLoader.Angle(objPlayer.angle - 90).LoadInstances(_room, _x, _y, depth); .LoadTilemap() β

 RoomLoader.LoadTilemap(room, x, y, sourceLayerName, [targetLayer], [xOrigin], [yOrigin], [mirror], [flip], [angle], [tileset])β Id.Tilemap

 Loads a tilemap from the given room and source layer at the given coordinates.
-The tilemap is created on the target layer at an optional origin, with optional Mirroring, Flipping, Rotation and Tileset.
+The tilemap is created on the target layer at an optional Origin, with optional Mirroring, Flipping, Rotation and Tileset.

 Angle is wrapped around 360Β° and snapped to a 90Β° increment.